Pamela Lang

 Overlapped with Alliance Advisors for my last ten months (September 2016 through June 2017).
 I did not return for the next IRD season because of the workload at Alliance Advisors.

-Nov 2007 – Jun 2013 Jenny Craig The brick-and-mortar years that everything above points back to.
-Brought back to Jenny Craig in 2007 for a $50M national CRM rollout.
+Nov 2007 – Jun 2013 Jenny Craig.
+The brick-and-mortar years that everything above points back to.
+Brought back to Jenny Craig in 2007 for a $50Mfifty million dollar national CRM rollout.
 What started as one location became a market-level turnaround role, then a national training tour, then training West Coast market directors on the new CRM.

 Hired back to Jenny Craig in 2007 for a $50M company-wide CRM rollout.
 The rollout kept getting pushed back for about two years, so while I waited I ran a center in the SF Bay Area.

 • Center Director, SF Bay Area.
-Owned all aspects of running the center: hiring and staffing decisions, budget, inventory, training, scheduling, and the client experience.
+Owned all aspects of running the center, a call-heavy outreach operation that included hiring and staffing decisions, budget, inventory, training, scheduling, and the client experience.
 Double-digit year-over-year growth at my center while comparable locations were down as much as 30%.
-My center made 100+ previous-client calls daily; other locations did that volume weekly.
-I tossed out the sales script and had consultants make real care calls instead.
-They liked reaching out without a script, and clients loved hearing from them without being pressured to come back.
+Outbound calls to previous clients were the engine of that growth.
+I reworked the call approach so consultants reached out as a genuine check-in rather than reading from the existing sales script; with the friction gone, they enjoyed making the calls and clients welcomed hearing from them.
+My center made 100+ previous-client calls daily while comparable locations made that volume in a full week.
 Jenny Craig stayed top of mind when those clients thought about weight loss again.

 • Market-level turnaround.
 A new role was created for me.
 I deployed location-to-location to streamline, declutter, and get struggling centers back on track.